-4. Stormwater.
+- 4. Stormwater. - a.
+Stormwater and Erosion Control Permits

-- a.
-Stormwater and Erosion Control Permits - Ground-mounted systems that are required to obtain a New Hampshire Department of Environmental Services (NH DES) Alteration of Terrain (AoT) Permit in accordance with NH RSA 485:17 shall secure such permit accordingly. - ii.
-A Municipal Stormwater Permit and Stormwater Management and Erosion Control Plan (SWMP) shall be provided when required by and in conformance with the requirements of the Town of Milford's Stormwater Management and Erosion Control Regulation.
+- i.
+Ground-mounted systems that are required to obtain a New Hampshire Department of Environmental Services (NH DES) Alteration of Terrain (AoT) Permit in accordance with NH RSA 485:17 shall secure such permit accordingly. - ii.
+A Municipal Stormwater Permit and Stormwater Management and Erosion Control Plan (SWMP) shall be provided when required by and in conformance with the requirements of the Town of Milford's Stormwater Management and Erosion Control Regulation. - iii.

-- iii.
 The final Permits issued by NH DES and Town shall be incorporated by reference into the final Town approval and shall be enforceable by the Town in accordance with this zoning ordinance. - b.
 The stormwater management plan shall include the following. - i.
 The stormwater study shall take into account the nature of the solar panel installation and how the spacing, slope and row separate can enhance infiltration of stormwater.
 Percolation tests or site specific soil information may be provided to demonstrate recharge can be achieved without engineered solutions. - ii.
-Additional information, if required, shall calculate potential for concentrated flows of runoff due to the panels, slope, soil type and the impacts of other regulated impervious areas (such as equipment pads and roadways).

-c.
-Required for all systems:

-- All ground-mounted systems shall be constructed in accordance with Best Management Practices for erosion and sedimentation control during the pre-construction, construction and post- construction restoration period. - ii.
+Additional information, if required, shall calculate potential for concentrated flows of runoff due to the panels, slope, soil type and the impacts of other regulated impervious areas (such as equipment pads and roadways). - c.
+Required for all systems: - i.
+All ground-mounted systems shall be constructed in accordance with Best Management Practices for erosion and sedimentation control during the pre-construction, construction and post- construction restoration period. - ii.
 Post construction: For purposes of enhancing natural stormwater management, site conditions and plantings post-construction shall insure that areas of soil compaction have been restored to natural conditions.
-Plantings shall be native species and are recommended to beneficial habitat to song birds, pollinators and/or foraging specifies in order to maintain a healthy surface and subsurface habitat that can attenuate stormwater on the site.

-5. Emergency Response.
+Plantings shall be native species and are recommended to beneficial habitat to song birds, pollinators and/or foraging specifies in order to maintain a healthy surface and subsurface habitat that can attenuate stormwater on the site. - 5.
+Emergency Response. - a.

-- a.
 Access to the site for emergency response shall be provided and detailed on the plan. - b.
 A narrative or manual for municipal Fire Department detailing response guidance and disconnection locations necessary for fire response. - c.
 Additional industry guidance documents that provide information about safety procedures for specific equipment on site shall be provided as needed to insure adequate public safety. - d.
-Contact information for the solar collection system owner/operator shall be posted on site at the access way and provided and updated to the municipality.
+Contact information for the solar collection system owner/operator shall be posted on site at the access way and provided and updated to the municipality. - 6.
+Glare. - a.
+A statement detailing potential significant glare onto abutting structures and roadways estimating the interaction of sun to panel angle, time of year and visibility locations.

-6. Glare.